MindSciences Releases a Spanish Version of Eat Right Now®, It's Award Winning Evidenced Based App For Optimal Eating Habits

 MindSciences Expanding Reach With New Translations

-WORCESTER, Mass., July 2, 2019 /PRNewswire/ -- MindSciences has released a Spanish version of Eat Right Now, its award-winning app clinically proven to decrease food cravings by 40%.
+WORCESTER, Massachusetts, July 3, 2019 /PRNewswire-HISPANIC PR WIRE/ -- MindSciences has released a Spanish version of Eat Right Now, its award-winning app clinically proven to decrease food cravings by 40%.
 According to Mark Mitchnick, MD, CEO of MindSciences, "Our apps for behavior change address today's most pressing health issues: obesity, smoking and anxiety.
 With Spanish being one of the most spoken languages worldwide and the second most common in the US, it only makes sense that we offer our apps in Spanish.
 Eat Right Now is the first to be translated and our other apps will follow soon.
 Eat Right Now has been shown in clinical studies to drastically change people's relationship with food resulting in a healthier attitude that naturally leads to better habits and weight loss."

 Eat Right Now is one of 3 apps currently offered under the DrJud brand.
 They are based on the work of Dr. Jud Brewer, a leading addiction psychiatrist and neuroscientist.
 Dr. Mitchnick added that "Because Eat Right Now leaves the user with the new skillset of mindfulness, we believe the change is sustainable, differentiating our approach from a forced regimen of calorie counting or specific food types that often results in only temporary success.
 The app is specifically designed to work as a standalone therapeutic, but can also be used in conjunction with any structured diet program should the user desire.
 In fact, a recent survey of our current users shows that 39% are also participating in a structured eating program and 45% have active gym memberships.
 The opportunity to combine our evidenced based mindfulness apps with other interventions is both powerful and vast and we will be working towards this in the near future."